JoonasSipilae/learn-english/README.md

 CLICK ME FOR THE PROJECT VIDEO!!!
 [![Project video](image-3.png)](https://youtu.be/-CVtge5ls2k?si=YpE-UvDcM9bxJsAl "Project video")

+If the website doesnt load words immediately, please give it a minute to reconnect.
+The free hosting at render spins down server connection after some inactivity.

 # How to use the application ?

 On "Main" page: